-The front airbags are designed to deflate immediately after deployment.
+The Advanced Front Air Bags are designed to deflate immediately after deployment.

-NOTE: Front and/or side airbags will not deploy in all collisions.
-This does not mean something is wrong with the airbag system.
+NOTE: Front and/or side air bags will not deploy in all collisions.
+This does not mean something is wrong with the air bag system.

-If you do have a collision which deploys the airbags, any or all of the following may occur:
+If you do have a collision which deploys the air bags, any or all of the following may occur:

-- The nylon airbag material may sometimes cause abrasions and/or skin reddening to the driver and front passenger as the airbags deploy and unfold.
+- The nylon air bag material may sometimes cause abrasions and/or skin reddening to the driver and front passenger as the air bags deploy and unfold.
 The abrasions are similar to friction rope burns or those you might get sliding along a carpet or gymnasium floor.
 They are not caused by contact with chemicals.
 They are not permanent and normally heal quickly.
-However, if you haven't healed significantly within a few days, or if you have any blistering, see your doctor immediately. - As the airbags deflate you may see some smoke-like particles.
-The particles are a normal by-product of the process that generates the non-toxic gas used for airbag inflation.
+However, if you haven't healed significantly within a few days, or if you have any blistering, see your doctor immediately. - As the air bags deflate you may see some smoke-like particles.
+The particles are a normal by-product of the process that generates the non-toxic gas used for air bag inflation.
 These airborne particles may irritate the skin, eyes, nose, or throat.
 If you have skin or eye irritation, rinse the area with cool water.
 For nose or throat irritation, move to fresh air.
 If the irritation continues, see your doctor.
 If these particles settle on your clothing, follow the garment manufacturer's instructions for cleaning.

-• Do not drive your vehicle after the airbags have deployed.
-If you are involved in another collision, the airbags will not be in place to protect you.
+Do not drive your vehicle after the air bags have deployed.
+If you are involved in another collision, the air bags will not be in place to protect you.

-Deployed airbags and seat belt pretensioners cannot protect you in another collision.
-Have the airbags, seat belt pretensioner, and seat belt retractor assembly replaced by an authorized dealer immediately.
+• Deployed air bags and seat belt pretensioners cannot protect you in another collision.
+Have the air bags, seat belt pretensioner, and seat belt retractor assembly replaced by an authorized dealer immediately.
 Also, have the Occupant Restraint Controller (ORC) system serviced as well.

-• Do not attempt to modify any part of your airbag system.
-The airbag may inflate accidentally or may not function properly if modifications are made.
-Take your vehicle to an authorized dealer for any airbag system service.
+• Do not attempt to modify any part of your air bag system.
+The air bag may inflate accidentally or may not function properly if modifications are made.
+Take your vehicle to an authorized dealer for any air bag system service.
 If your seat, including your trim cover and cushion, needs to be serviced in any way (including removal or loosening/tightening of seat attachment bolts), take the vehicle to your authorized dealer.
 Only manufacturer approved seat accessories may be used.
-If it is necessary to modify the airbag system for persons with disabilities, contact your authorized dealer.
+If it is necessary to modify the air bag system for persons with disabilities, contact your authorized dealer.

-Maintaining Your Airbag System
+Maintaining Your Air Bag System

-- Modifications to any part of the airbag system could cause it to fail when you need it.
-You could be injured if the airbag system is not there to protect you.
+- Modifications to any part of the air bag system could cause it to fail when you need it.
+You could be injured if the air bag system is not there to protect you.
 Do not modify the components or wiring, including adding any kind of badges or stickers to the steering wheel hub trim cover or the upper right side of the instrument panel.
 Do not modify the front bumper or vehicle body structure, or add aftermarket side steps or running boards. - You need proper knee impact protection in a collision.
-Do not mount or locate any aftermarket equipment on or behind the knee bolsters. - It is dangerous to try to repair any part of the airbag system yourself.
-Be sure to tell anyone who works on your vehicle that it has an airbag system.
+Do not mount or locate any aftermarket equipment on or behind the knee bolsters.